 Regardless of the plug-in adopted, there were characteristic limitations amongst them:

-- Longevity – As shown in the table below, many of the plug-ins have either been discontinued (as is the case with Chameleon and OpenNURBS) or made open-source (such as Grevit and Lyrebird) and has stopped being updated regularly.
+- Longevity – As shown in the table below, many of the plug-ins have either been discontinued (as is the case with Chameleon) or made open-source (such as Grevit and Lyrebird) and has stopped being updated regularly.

 Timeline of interoperability plug-ins as at June 2016.